 How the Company engages

-The Company’s board engages with employees through quarterly update meetings, akin to an AGM but for staff only, as well as through an internal website and direct electronic correspondence.
+The Company’s board engages with employees through regular update meetings, akin to an AGM but for staff only, as well as through an internal website and direct electronic correspondence.
 It strives to support employees’ ambitions by encouraging the completion of professional qualification exams, providing both financial support and time off to enable the completion of exams, and also awards generous exam completion bonuses.
 Recruiting the right people is vital to the continued success of the wider Group.
 The Company strives to ensure that its recruitment process is free from bias and discrimination and the result of this is an approach which has resulted in it being able to attract and retain staff of the highest quality.

 Suppliers